klasnasman/portfolio/src/pages/selected/website01.md

 link: https://klasnasman-astro.netlify.app/
 year: 2023
 thumb: /images/all/website01/website01.png
-info: I designed and developed this website using Astro.
 ---

-I designed and developed this website using <a class="link" href="https://astro.build/">Astro</a>
+I designed and developed this website using Astro